Medical Board of Australia - Medical Training Survey

 Guiding principles

-We’ve settled on these guiding principles for the Medical Training Survey:
+We’ve settled on these guiding principles for the MTS:

 1. Quality improvement: The MTS is a quality improvement tool, to strengthen medical training in Australia.